mongodb/laravel-mongodb/docs/query-builder.md

 // Or

-// Push the value to exact document
+// Push the value to an exact document
 $user->push('items', 'boots');
 $user->push('items', ['hat', 'jeans']);
 ```